bredamatt/cardano-notes/revealjs/midterm/governance.md

     - Cryptography
     - Sidechain (Voltaire)

-- Rewards are introduced to sustain participation, and they are proportional to stake - a security deposit made at the beginning of each voting round
+- Rewards are introduced to sustain participation, and they are proportional to stake

 ---
 ### Treasury funding mechanism